syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Screen reader support

-The `SfDataGrid` can easily be accessed by screen readers.
-Please find the following ways to navigate cells in the datagrid by using Talk back.
+The `SfDataGrid` can be accessed easily by screen readers in following ways in Android and iOS platforms,

-* Swipe right or left move between cells.
-* Tap to read cell content.
+* Cell contents can be read by tapping the required cell.
+* You can read the adjecent cell's content by swiping right or left.
-* Drag two fingers to scroll vertically and horizontally.
+* You can scroll the datagrid vertically and horizontally by dragging two fingers.

 ## Sufficient contrast

-The `SfDataGrid` [theming](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) support offers a consistent and standardized look, as well as the ability to set the colors for all the UI elements.

-The following APIs allow you to customize the colors of the following elements.
+The `SfDataGrid` provides the sufficient color contrast to make the cell content easier.
+You can use the following properties to customize the appearance of the datagrid elements,

 * [currentCellStyle](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/currentCellStyle.html)
 * [frozenPaneElevation](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/frozenPaneElevation.html)